eben71/freaky-flyer-site/README.md

 be installed locally.
 Use `ADMIN_DEV_PHP_HOST` and/or `ADMIN_DEV_PHP_PORT` to override
 the PHP server binding.
 If you only want the Astro dev server, run `pnpm dev:astro`.

+Copy `.env.example` to `.env` and populate it with your local secrets before running the project.
+The `.env` file is ignored by git so credentials never enter the repo.

 ### Admin credentials

 Admin authentication credentials are loaded from environment variables so that secrets